MicrosoftDocs/VBA-Docs/api/Excel.Axis.ScaleType.md

 ## Example

-This example sets the value axis in Chart1 to use a logarithmic scale.
+This example sets the value axis on Chart1 to use a logarithmic scale.

 ```vb
 Charts("Chart1").Axes(xlValue).ScaleType = xlScaleLogarithmic